jcwons/github-blogs/_posts/2025-05-05-Playing with Fire Part 2: Using Satellite images and Cellular Automata to predict Wildfire Spread.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

-A couple of weeks ago, I put myself to the task of building a wildfire simulation that can actually describe a real fire.
+A couple of weeks ago, I put myself to the test and build a wildfire simulation that can actually describe a real fire.
-This is the second part my series on wildfires with remote sensing.
+This is the second part of my series on wildfires with remote sensing.
 I will continue with the analysis of the massive wildfire in Tasmania, Australia.
 [In the first part](https://jcwons.github.io/github-blogs/2025/04/24/Playing-with-Fire-Part-1-Using-Remote-Sensing-to-calculate-Wildfire-damages.html), I collected the satellite images of the fire and calculated the area of the fire.
 Now, I will show you how to build a model that simulates how the fire spreads using the NDVI, elevation and wind.
 <figure>
     <img src="{{ site.baseurl }}/docs/assets/bushfire/Lego_bushfire.png" alt="Simplified image of cellular automaton state" width="600" height="400">
 </figure>